joho1968/mattermostsendphp/README.md

 # mattermostsendphp
-Simple CLI utility for posting text
+Simple CLI utility for posting text to a Mattermost Incoming Webhook